Ladakh faceoff: India capable of giving a befitting reply, sacrifice of jawans won't be in vain, says PM Modi

 Ladakh faceoff: 'India capable of giving befitting reply, sacrifice of jawans won't be in vain'

-New Delhi, June 17: Prime Minister Narendra Modi Modi during today's interaction with the chief ministers on Wednesday said that India wants peace but when instigated, India is capable of giving a befitting reply, be it any kind of situation.
+New Delhi, June 17: Prime Minister Narendra Modi Modi during today's interaction with the Chief Ministers on Wednesday said that India wants peace but when instigated, India is capable of giving a befitting reply, be it any kind of situation.
 He also said that the sacrifice of Indian soldiers killed in the Galwan Valley clash in Ladakh will not go in vain.

-In his opening remarks on day two of the virtual conference with chief ministers on coronavirus, he also said that India wants peace but is capable of giving a befitting reply, if instigated.
+In his opening remarks on day two of the virtual conference with Chief Ministers on coronavirus, he also said that India wants peace but is capable of giving a befitting reply, if instigated.
 For us, the unity and sovereignty of the country is most important, he said.

 India-China face-off: Loss of soldiers disturbing, painful, says Defence Minister Rajnath Singh